maxl-96/Case-Study-1-Project-1/README.md

 ## Getting Started

 I will use VS Code with Jupyter Notebook.
-All requirements u can find in the requirements.txt
+All packages u can find in the `requirements.txt`

 The first step is to create and activate virtual environment
 ```shell